sillyhatday/GAMEBOY-MBC5-CPLD-2MB/DesignConsiderations.md

 ![image](https://github.com/sillyhatday/GAMEBOY-MBC5-CPLD-2MB/assets/65309612/c0ca1e72-9525-43fb-be55-a84cd655be1b)

-If you were in China selling these beyond cheap, then a single diode would be acceptable.
-Saying that, many designs I see slam 3.3v parts onto 5v.
-You'd think that for GBA 3.3v logic they would be fine with those 3.3v parts, nope, they use 1.8v parts.

 Moving to the Atmel part will solve any need for supply regulation with its 5v rating.
+Removing the need for an on cart voltage regulator.

 ### FRAM Precharge